Generic name: senna [ SEN-nah ]

 You should not use senna if you are allergic to it, or if you have:

-swelling or a blockage in your digestive tract (stomach or intestines);
+a blockage in your intestines;

 Ask a doctor, pharmacist, or other healthcare provider if it is safe for you to use this product if you have ever had: